 In the meantime, think about what triggers your excess mucus production that has been causing your unexplained abdominal pain and take your life back!

-With my seasonal allergy being off the charts, at times I would have to take antihistamines such as Claritin twice a day as directed by my physician.
+With my seasonal allergy being off the charts, at times I need to take antihistamines such as Claritin twice a day as directed by my physician.